UnsignedV0id/CandyMachine/README.md

 -all the problemsets i've done in cs50 2020, mostly done in C.

 [^deprecated]:
-    either doesn't work or not finished, mostly not working, I finish my stuff.
+    either doesn't work anymore or not finished, mostly not working, I finish my stuff.